Johann Gottfried Schnabel

 Johann Gottfried Schnabel (November 7, 1692 – c.
 1751–1758) was a German writer best known for his novel Insel Felsenburg.
 He published his works under the pen name Gisander.

-Schnabel was born in Sandersdorf near Bitterfeld, Germany.
+Schnabel was born in Sandersdorf near Bitterfeld, today's Germany.
 Orphaned in 1694, he was raised by relatives.
-After an apprenticeship to a barber from 1706 to 1709, Schnabel worked as a Feldsher, a military barber-surgeon, in the regiments of Wolfenbüttel and Saxony until 1717.
+After an apprenticeship with a barber from 1706 to 1709, Schnabel worked as a Feldsher, a military barber-surgeon, in the regiments of Wolfenbüttel and Saxony until 1717.
 In this capacity he took part in the War of the Spanish Succession.
 In 1719, Schnabel settled as a master barber in Querfurt.
 From 1724 he was court barber in the County of Stolberg-Wernigerode, where he was promoted to valet de chambre in 1729 and to court agent around 1737.
 The year 1750 shows the last record of Schnabel's life; his death date and place are unknown.